Extravenger/RustHound-CE/ROADMAP.md

 ## Limitations

 > Not all [SharpHound](https://github.com/BloodHoundAD/SharpHound) features have been implemented.
-Some exist in `rusthound-ce` and not in [SharpHound](https://github.com/BloodHoundAD/SharpHound) or [BloodHound-Python](https://github.com/fox-it/BloodHound.py).
+Some exist in `nonehound-ce` and not in [SharpHound](https://github.com/BloodHoundAD/SharpHound) or [BloodHound-Python](https://github.com/fox-it/BloodHound.py).
 Please refer to the [roadmap](./ROADMAP.md) for more information.

 ## Authentification
   - [x] LDAP (389) :white_check_mark: